List of largest companies in South Africa

-This article lists the largest companies in South Africa in terms of their revenue, net profit, total assets and market capitalization according to the American business magazine Forbes.
+This article lists the largest companies in South Africa in terms of their revenue, net profit, total assets and market capitalization, according to the American business magazine Forbes and French news magazine Jeune Afrique.

+2022 Jeune Afrique list

+Below are the 50 largest companies in South Africa by revenue in 2022 (mostly for their respective 2021 fiscal years), with data from Jeune Afrique.

 2019 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The table below also lists the headquarters location and industry sector of each company.
 The figures are in billions of US dollars and are for the year 2019.
 All 14 companies from South Africa in the Forbes 2000 are listed.